AVIARIES

 Chewing Hazards

 Parrots are perpetual toddlers; continually getting into mischief and chewing things that they shouldn't.
-Painted or varnished furniture or picture frames, electrical cords and cables, curtains, and even kid's stationary (pencils, crayons, erasers etc) can cause illness, electrocution, crop blockage (impaction of foreign, indigestible material) and strangulation in fabric fibres (frayed curtains or fabrics).
+Painted or varnished furniture or picture frames, electrical cords and cables, curtains, and even kid's stationery (pencils, crayons, erasers etc) can cause illness, electrocution, crop blockage (impaction of foreign, indigestible material) and strangulation in fabric fibres (frayed curtains or fabrics, blind cords).

 If given unsupervised access to window screens, they can also chew holes in them and potentially escape.
 For our bird room, we replaced the sliding door mesh with this stainless flyscreen from Bunnings.